Costs of Common Prenatal Tests

 Platinum | $20 |

-Generally, you'll pay less each month for a lower-tier insurance plan, such as a Bronze plan, but you'll pay more for medical care.
+You'll typically pay more affordable premiums each month for a lower-tier insurance plan, such as a Bronze plan, but you'll pay more for medical care.

 Having a higher-tier insurance plan would only save you about $58 on the cost of a prenatal blood test.
-However, the large number of medical tests and appointments that occur during pregnancy means that enrolling in a higher-tier insurance plan with better benefits is usually a good deal because of your total savings across the pregnancy.
+However, the large number of medical tests and appointments that occur during pregnancy means that enrolling in a higher-tier insurance plan with better benefits can result in significant savings across the pregnancy.

 For example, a Gold or Platinum plan could have a lower deductible, lower copays and a lower out-of-pocket maximum, as compared to a Bronze plan.

-An obstetric blood panel will test for several factors about the mother's health and the compatibility between the mother and the baby using a simple blood draw.
+An obstetric blood panel uses a simple blood draw to assess the mother's health and the compatibility between the mother and the baby.

 In addition to this obstetric panel, a doctor can order screenings for sexually transmitted infections, screenings for illnesses such as rubella or tuberculosis, and blood glucose testing if there is a risk of gestational diabetes.
 Each of these tests is billed separately.
 The blood screenings are often combined with a fetal ultrasound, which costs around $639 without insurance.